 Minutes Committee: It is permissible, if the meeting occurs less often than quarterly, to authorize a committee to approve the minutes on behalf of the assembly during the meeting.
 The annual LAPTA General Membership Meeting is a good example.
-It would be futile to get the minutes one year later.
-A script is in the President's toolkit.
+It would be futile to review the minutes for errors one year later.

 Nothing is ever erased once the minutes have been approved and signed.
 Any member has a right to examine the minutes of the General Membership Meetings, but this right must not be abused.
 The original minutes must not be released from the custody of the Secretary except upon the written order of the President.
-If a committee needs records held by the Secretary, the Secretary provides a copy to the committee chair after consulting with the President.
+If a committee needs records held by the Secretary, the Secretary provides a copy to the committee chair with the President's consent.